tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week5_Notes.md

 We can inherit or extend html template files using Django Template Language
 -	As the basis of all our HTML templates, we can start with `/projectName/appName/home/template/base_bootstrap.html` file
   -	We can place the file in any folder with any name, as long as we use the correct path and name to reference it
-  -	However, the naming convention above, can help organize the app’s file structure
+  -	However, use of the above file naming and directory structure convention will help organize the app’s overall file structure

 ![HTML template inheritance](images/HTMLFileInheritanceBootstrap.png)